-Collagen supplements can help prevent bone loss.
+Collagen supplements may help prevent bone loss.
 Collagen is a foundational element in most types of tissue, including bone.
 Just as decreased collagen production has a negative effect on skin, it also undermines the size, strength, and flexibility of our bones.
 This age-related bone loss is a major contributing factor to bone fractures in the elderly.
-Collagen supplements can reverse the bone loss trend (2).
+Collagen supplements may help reverse this bone loss trend (2).

 Collagen supplements are good for your heart.
 Collagen is the most abundant protein in the human body and plays a fundamental role in the health and integrity of the heart and arteries.
 As we age and our bodies produce less and less collagen, the arteries often suffer from atherosclerosis (3).
 Atherosclerosis is a contributing factor in many heart attacks.
 Collagen supplements can both prevent and treat atherosclerosis (4).

 Collagen supplements can reduce arthritis pain.
-Collagen is fundamentally linked to all manner of tissue health.
-That includes bone health.
-As age-related reductions in collagen production set in our bones become more susceptible to the ravages of arthritis.
+Collagen is fundamentally linked to all manner of tissue health, including joint and bone health.
+As age-related reductions in collagen production set in, our cartilage, joints and bones become more susceptible to the ravages of arthritis.
 Collagen supplements can help reverse this trend, and in doing so, reduce the pain associated with arthritis as well (5).

 Collagen supplements help you build stronger nails.
 Collagen is everywhere in your body, including your nails.
 One of the reasons fingernails become brittle as we age is because our bodies produce less collagen.
 Taking supplemental collagen can help you keep your nails looking and feeling great.
 Collagen has also demonstrated the ability to treat an array of finger and toenail issues that stem from collagen disorders (6).

 Collagen supplements may promote hair growth.
 Though quality research is lacking, collagen has demonstrated an ability to produce thicker, more supple hair.
-This does not mean it is a cure for baldness.
-But it can help stop the natural thinning process some women experience as they age.
+This does not mean it is a cure for baldness, but it may help stop the natural thinning process some people experience as they age.
 It will take time, and it will not work for everyone, but considering collagen’s safety profile and it’s ability to improve the dermis where hair grows from, it’s worth a try.

 Collagen supplements can help prevent stretch marks.
-Stretch marks have many possible causes but not a lot of known treatments.
-Until now.
+Stretch marks have many possible causes but not a lot of known treatments aside from topical creams.
 More and more women are discovering that regular collagen supplementation can reduce the number and severity of their stretch marks.
-Though there have not been any large scientific studies on the topic to date, the anecdotal evidence is significant.
+Though there have not been any large scientific studies on the topic to date, the anecdotal evidence is compelling.

 Collagen supplements can boost metabolism.
-Fat tissue is inert and contains no blood vessels.
-Muscle tissue, on the other hand, is well-vascularized.
-All the new veins in the new muscles you get from working out need blood.
-So the metabolism picks up the pace to meet the demand.
+Fat tissue is inert and burns fewer calories than muscle tissue.
+Muscle tissue, on the other hand, is well-vascularized, and constantly in motion, so the metabolism picks up the pace to meet the demand.
 A faster metabolism is one that will use more of the food you eat right away, with less of it being stored as fat.
 Since protein intake is a well-documented strategy for weight management, collagen supplements can help you meet your needs.

 Collagen supplements may help alleviate anxiety.
 Recent events have driven most people’s stress levels through the roof.
 And many are looking for safe and effective ways they can relieve that stress.
-Collagen supplements are rich in glycine, an important amino acid that has shown remarkable clinical versatility (11), including the ability to calm the nerves and help people achieve deep, restful sleep.
+Collagen supplements are rich in glycine, an important amino acid that has shown remarkable clinical versatility, including the ability to calm the nerves and help people achieve deep, restful sleep.
 One animal study also found reduced anxiety-type behavior and improved neurogenesis after collagen supplementation for 4 weeks (10).

 Collagen supplements promote a healthy gut.
 Collagen plays a key role in strengthening the walls of the arteries, as we have seen.
-But it is also instrumental in bolstering the integrity of the lining of the digestive tract.
-Collagen deficiency leaves the lining of the digestive tract vulnerable to a range of troubling conditions, including leaky gut syndrome (12) and inflammatory bowel disease (13).
+It is also instrumental in bolstering the integrity of the lining of the digestive tract.
+Collagen damage or deficiency leaves the lining of the digestive tract vulnerable to a range of troubling conditions, including leaky gut syndrome (11) and inflammatory bowel disease (12).

 Collagen supplements can help promote wound healing.
 When you cut yourself, or suffer some other form of flesh injury, untold numbers of skin cells are lost and need to be replaced.
 Collagen plays a critical role in this process because skin contains more collagen than any other protein.
 How much or little collagen is available to facilitate the healing process will influence how fast a wound heals and whether you wind up with a nasty scar or a discreet blemish.

 Collagen supplements may help regulate blood glucose levels.
-Collagen provides a wealth of benefits, but maybe the most surprising is its ability to regulate blood glucose levels by influencing insulin sensitivity (14).
-More study is needed to verify the early clinical results, but the data gleaned so far presents interesting treatment possibilities for diabetics going forward.
+Collagen provides a wealth of benefits, but maybe the most surprising is its ability to regulate blood glucose levels by influencing insulin sensitivity (13).
+More research is needed to verify the early clinical results, but the data gleaned so far presents interesting treatment possibilities for diabetics going forward.

 Collagen supplements may help you lose weight.
-As we mentioned earlier, collagen supplements can help you have more effective workouts and boost your metabolism.
+As we mentioned earlier, collagen supplements can help you have more effective workouts and boost your metabolism through increased muscle mass.
 That faster metabolism will manifest itself in numerous ways.
 For one, all that well-vascularized muscle tissue will burn calories even while you are watching TV or working at your desk.
 As a result, you will have an easier time losing weight and keeping it off.
 The added protein intake will also help you manage your calorie intake and improve satiety, both of which significantly influence weight (15).

 Collagen supplements may reduce inflammation.
 While the research is still in its infancy, there is enough data available now to suggest that collagen supplements may be able to reduce inflammation (16) and lessen the pain and stiffness associated with arthritis and joint injuries.
 Beside reducing inflammation, it can also strengthen the bones and cartilage of the joints, further reducing pain while promoting flexibility.